skywarth/annals-of-disco/questions/programming.md

 # Programming Questions

 ***
 - In a standard MVC architecture based framework, how are variables and sessions shared for the application ?
 Is it true that for each user, an instace of the program will be created.
 Are static varibles shared between individual sessions/users.
 (Web App).
 Language is PHP or C#.

+*Well I think it depends on how the given module (controller/service) is initialized.If dependency injection is in effect, then yes it'll be shared.*
 ### Assume the following scenario
 *Pseudo code*
 ```